 What Is Fiber?

 Fiber is a healthy complex carbohydrate that your body cannot digest.[3]
 You might be wondering: why would I eat something that my body can’t break down?
-Well, as fiber passes through your body it aids digestion, regulates your blood sugar levels, and keeps you feeling full and satisfied for longer.[4]
-It plays such an important role in your body’s metabolism that a diet low on fiber could lead to weight gain, constipation, blood sugar fluctuations, nausea, or exhaustion.[5]
+Well, as fiber passes through your body it aids digestion, regulates blood sugar levels within the normal range, and keeps you feeling full and satisfied for longer.[4]
+It plays such an important role in your body’s metabolism that a diet low on fiber could lead to weight gain, occasional constipation, blood sugar fluctuations, nausea, or exhaustion.[5]

 Soluble vs. Insoluble Fiber